 Bottled water has had its slip-ups and, just like tap water, it too can have contamination too.

-For instance, the Center for Environmental Health (CEH) found a Keurig Dr Pepper brand and a Whole Foods brand of bottled water to have higher arsenic content than those in California’s tap water.
+For instance, last year in 2019, the Center for Environmental Health (CEH) found a Keurig Dr Pepper brand and a Whole Foods brand of bottled water to have higher arsenic content than those in California’s tap water.

 Arsenic, by the way, is one of the 10 chemicals the World Health Organization dubs as a major public health concern.
 Long term exposure to arsenic is well known to can cause cancer and skin lesions.